 To be a little more specific about the Aquabike training plans, we need to shift our strategy simply because there isn’t a run at the end of the day.
-Most of our guidance revolves around pacing the early parts of the swim in the bike such that you can realize your run potential at the end of the day.
+Most of our guidance revolves around pacing the early parts of the swim and the bike such that you can realize your run potential at the end of the day.
 But without the run, you have a significant opportunity to increase the effort earlier on.
-That doesn’t mean you should go nuts and drag race from the start, just that you have room to be a little more aggressive.
+That doesn’t mean you should go nuts, just that you have room to be a little more aggressive.

 So what does more aggressive mean within the context of a well executed Aquabike?
 Actually, very little changes.

 We still insist that you swim only as fast as your ability to maintain your form.
 Proper swim technique is the key to becoming fast in the water.
 There is no amount of extra thrashing or kicking that will make you faster on the swim.
 The longer the swim, the more this becomes true.

 You will do a great deal more swimming in the training leading up to your race than your normal triathlon.
 Ideally the swim will feel much easier than most of your longer swims have felt in your previous multisport race experience.
 So while the execution remains the same, you should have a greater degree of control and confidence in your pacing and placement on race day.